Skip to main content

 if let Some(delay) = delays.next() {

-// Extract fresh state and rebuild command
+// Extract fresh state for next iteration

 tokio::time::sleep(delay).await;